In emotional U.N. speech, Zelensky calls on world to punish Russia for Ukraine war

 “Ask, please, the representatives of Russia why the Russian military are so obsessed [sic] with castration,” Zelensky said.
 “What was done to them so that they want to do this to others?”

-In a speech delivered before the Assembly earlier in the day, President Joe Biden forcefully decried Russia's invasion of Ukraine.
+In a speech delivered before the assembly earlier in the day, President Joe Biden forcefully decried Russia's invasion of Ukraine.

 “This war is about extinguishing Ukraine’s right to exist as a state, plain and simple, and Ukraine’s right to exist as a people,” Biden said.
 “Wherever you are, wherever you live, whatever you believe ... that should make your blood run cold.”